VanessaMae1087/AM2R-Multitroid-Unofficial-Unofficial/PatchNotes/1.9/patchnotes.md

 **F4 stops the currently playing music**
   - It likes to get stuck playing because oMusicV2 is evil.

+**Server themes**
+  - Instead of just light gray, you can now also have a dark bluish gray and black background.

+**Server settings get saved per-mode between restarts**
+  - When closing the server or switching mode, it will save the settings and use those on startup.

+**Turned Experimental settings into its own menu**
+  - After itemsyncs were added, the Experimetnal toggle had no use, so it got replaced with the shortcut toggle.
+But we started having ideas of things we wanted to try, so instead of a toggle we gave it a full menu where individual settings could be edited.
+  - Currently, the only setting in there is teh ability to disable rollback gits, but more will be added in the future!

 **Septoggs are now killable!**
   - Someone tell M3D